-32. As a result of the Orders referenced herein, Plaintiff shut its doors to dental patients who are not receiving emergency care.
+33. As a result of the Orders referenced herein, Plaintiff shut its doors to its business.

-- 33. Plaintiff's business loss occurred when the State of New York declared a State of Emergency on March 7, 2020.
-It suffered further when the State of New York required all non-essential businesses to shut down on March 20,2020. - 34.
-Prior to March 7, 2020, Plaintiff was opened to patients for all dental needs.
-Plaintiff's dental practice is not a closed environment, and because people staff, patients, community members, and others constantly cycle in and out of the dental practice offices/suite, there is an everpresent risk that the Insured Property is contaminated and would continue to be contaminated.
-In fact, Plaintiff's dental practice suffered contamination based on patients being later diagnosed as suffering from the Coronavirus (Covid-19). - 35.
-Businesses like the Plaintiff's dental practice are more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain viable for far longer as compared to a facility with open-air ventilation. - 36.
-Plaintiff's business is also highly susceptible to rapid person-to-property transmission of the virus, and vice-versa, because the service nature of the business places staff and patients in close proximity to the property and to one another and because the nature of a dental practice involves a high level of respiratory droplets and fomites being released into the air of the property during dental procedures and contacting dental equipment. - 37.
-The virus is physically impacting Plaintiff.
+34. Plaintiff's business loss occurred when the State of New York declared a State of Emergency on March 7, 2020.
+It suffered further when the State of New York required all non-essential businesses to shut down on March 20, 2020.
+It suffered similar loss to its California office when California declared a State of Emergency and stay at home order to all non-essential businesses on March 19, 2020, which is still in effect at present.

+35. Prior to March 7, 2020, Plaintiff offices were opened for business.
+Plaintiff's business is not a closed environment, and because people - staff, clients, building personnel, and others - constantly cycle in and out of the offices/suites, there is an ever-present risk that the Insured Properties are contaminated and would continue to be contaminated.

+36. Businesses like the Plaintiff's are susceptible to being or becoming contaminated, as both respiratory droplets and fomites are likely to be retained on the Insured Properties and remain viable for far longer.

+37. The virus is physically impacting Plaintiff.
 Any effort by the Defendants to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger the Plaintiff and the public.

-Dental equipment in the practice as well as other property in the practice has been impacted by exposure to the Covid-19 virus. - 38.
-A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent the Plaintiff from being left without vital coverage acquired to ensure the survival of the dental practice due to the shutdown caused by the civil authorities' response.
+38. A declaratory judgment determining that the coverage provided under the Policy exists and is necessary so as to prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authorities' response.
 As a result of these Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.